core-unit-bioinformatics/knowledge-base/setup-nfcore-workflow.md

 #### 2.4 Optional: Modify resources for specific processes <a id="Modres"></a>

-Within a `run.config` file, you can optionally modify the specific process resource requirements of the nf-core workflows within the _process_ scope.
-This step is recommended if a workflow fails because of limited resources.
+The resource requirements of nextflow processes are specified in process labels which are defined in the `base.config` file within the workflow.
+If a process exits because of lacking resources, Nextflow automatically retries the process with doubled resources until it reaches the specified `max_memory`, `max_cpus` or `max_time` values.
+Hence, you can increase these parameters and restart the process.

+To avoid long runtimes, e.g., due to several retries by nextflow or too low numbers of CPU cores for big datasets, you can also increase the resource requirements for specific processes in the _process_ scope within a separate `run.config` file.

-Each process contains a label that specifies its resource requirements (see `nextflow.config` file) that can be overwritten in `run.config`, e.g., like this for the medium label:
+Each process contains a label that specifies its resource requirements (see `nextflow.config` file) that can be overwritten, e.g., like this for the medium label:

 ```
 process {